aws-samples/aws-step-functions-using-it-automation/README.md

 A Lambda to resolve the incident.
 For example, closign the SSH port or removing the public access for S3 bucket.

 5. PrepareMessage lambda function: A Lambda function to close ticket and prepare the message/email for Operations manager.

+## How to Use?

+Open ITAutomationWorkFlow.yaml in the root directory

+1. Update the notificaiton email id: This will be the id where the notificaiton email will be sent when an incident occurs in your enviroment.
+You can also change it as part of running the Cloud Formation template on AWS Console.

+2. Update the CodeUri path of all Lambda functions: Right now it is pointing to my S3 bucket.
+You can go to Artifacts folder and upload all the source code of Lambda and Sate machine in your account and then replace my S3 bucket path with yours.

+You can now go to AWS CloudFormation console and run the ITAutomationWorkFlow.yaml template.
+It will create 5 lambda functions and a state machine.
+You can see it in the output section of CloudFormation execution.

+## Configuring Event to target Step function
+Once the workflow engine is ready.
+You can configure events in CloudWatch and select State machine (AWS Step Functions) as the target.

+This will trigger the State Machine when you an event occurs and you can track the workflow in Step Functions.

 ## License